Samathingamajig/ap-score-cheeser/README.md

   - **GitHub/Manual install** _(not recommended)_: Go to the [raw script page](https://raw.githubusercontent.com/Samathingamajig/ap-score-cheeser/main/ap-score-cheeser.user.js).
 Tampermonkey will automatically detect this file as a userscript (since the file is named `*.user.js`), so click the "Install" button to install it.
 If it doesn't, copy the entire contents of the script into the Tampermonkey script editor (**make sure you save**).
   - If none of these work, look up how to install a Tampermonkey userscript.

+## 🎉 Notice when using with AP® Score Hider

+I've made another project recently called AP® Score Hider (https://github.com/Samathingamajig/ap-score-hider) which hides your scores until you click on them, blasts confetti for passing scores, and plays (optional) customizable sound effects based on the score.
+If you're using both at the same time, there's one issue currently that I've found that's not easily fixable:

+- Wait a few seconds after the page becomes visible again to guarantee scores change.
+If you reveal a score too quickly, it might not have changed yet.

 ## 🚫 Uninstallation

 If you don't want to use this script anymore, you can uninstall it anytime.